Elevate Your Home With This Key Design Technique: Rule of Threes

 For example, in a master bedroom let's say there's a piece of artwork you love hanging over your bed.
 You could pull a color out of the art and use it in two of the pillows on the bed and then again on the bench at the foot of the bed.

-See, it's easy to learn and not too difficult to implement, right?
-But, it makes the world of difference when executed correctly.
+It's easy to learn and not too difficult to implement, plus it makes the world of difference when executed correctly.